-Stock Market Report: Elliott Wave analysis [Video]
+Stock market report: Elliott Wave analysis [Video]

-Stock Market Report: Trading SPY SP500 NASDAQ Stocks: Apple (AAPL),Tesla (TSLA), Amazon (AMZN), Nvidia (NVDA), Microsoft MSFT, Meta Platforms, Netflix (NFLX), Alphabet GOOGL
+Stock Market Report: Trading SPY QQQ NASDAQ Stocks: Apple (AAPL),Tesla (TSLA), Amazon (AMZN), Nvidia (NVDA), Microsoft MSFT, Meta Platforms, Netflix (NFLX), Alphabet GOOGL

-Stock Market Summary: Summary: The QQQ and the SPY have clear Impulse waves lower, so after an abc corrective rally, we should see another impulse wave lower as wave three.
-This is the same for many stocks, but not all.
-The topping formation of the markets creates leaders and followers, so some stocks have let go, but we have short trade triggers under their lows, these stocks are MSFT, GOOGL etc.
+Stock Market Summary: More stocks are looking bullish, we had TSLA and AMZN as bullish pattern, but now MSFT and META, meaning the NASDAQ can have Wave 4 in place and is now heading higher into Wave 5 of (3).
+I still need to confirm this Wave 4, but if correct, we now need to start thinking about long trade setups.

-Trading Strategies: Deep in the short trades and now talking about trade management strategies and adding to short trades into wave three.
+Trading Strategies: Protecting profits on short trades and looking for long trade setups over the next few sessions.

 Video Chapter